Chip-Biscuit/Lord-of-the-Rings-the-Return-of-the-King-PC-Fix/README.md

 # Lord-of-the-Rings-the-Return-of-the-King-PC-Fix

-special note: this game has crashing issues when trying to play with an xbox contoller plugged into your computer
+special note: this game has crashing issues when trying to play with an xbox contoller plugged into your computer so if you are experiencing crashing issues please disconect any xbox controllers and try the game again.

 This is the Lord of the Rings Return of the King fix d3d8 wrapper.